testing-library/testing-library-docs/docs/react-testing-library/cheatsheet.md

 **[Get the printable cheat sheet][cheatsheet]**

-A short guide to all the exported functions in `react-testing-library`
+A short guide to all the exported functions in `React Testing Library`

 - **render** `const {/* */} = render(Component)` returns:
   - all the queries from `DOM Testing Library`, bound to the document so there